Concussion

 Signs and symptoms

-• Confusion: Athletes with an MTBI often appear acutely with a confused or blank expression or blunted affect
+• Confusion: Athletes may acutely appear confused or with a blank expression or blunted affect

 • Delayed responses and emotional changes: Delayed response to simple questioning may be demonstrated, along with emotional lability; the emotional lability may become more evident as the athlete attempts to cope with his or her confusion

-• Pain/dizziness: Many athletes report an associated headache and dizziness
+• Pain/dizziness: Many athletes report an associated headache and/or dizziness

 • Visual disturbances: Visual complaints may include seeing stars, blurry vision, or double vision